omarhmdea1/home-service-app/server/README.md

 ### 5. Run the Server

 ```
-npm run dev
+npm start
 ```

+This command starts the Express server.
 The server will run on port 5001 by default.